IMAP-Science-Operations-Center/imap_processing/docs/source/development/style-guide/naming-conventions.rst

   If the data does not span multiple days, then the ``<enddate>`` will be the same as the ``<startdate>``.
 The format is also ``YYYYMMDD``.
 * ``<version>`` stores the version of the data product in the format is ``vXX-YY``.
-See the versioning conventions described in the :ref:`data product versioning <data-product-versioning>` documentation for further details.
+See the versioning conventions described in the :ref:`data product versioning <Data Product Versioning>` documentation for further details.
 * ``<format>`` is the data format.
 For ``l0`` data products, the format is ``pkts``.
 For data levels ``l1`` and higher, the format is ``cdf``.